We all know how important practice is in mastering an instrument, yet so many of us fail to establish an effective routine.

 Now you must pick the song you want to play all the way through.

-There are many easy violin songs that beginners can shift through for practice.
+There are many violin songs for beginners that are great for practice.
 Or, you can download free classical music online available under the public domain from IMSLP.
-You’ll also find pop songs from famous artists such as Katy Perry, Adele, Coldplay, and Flo Rida on McCourt’s Violin Studio’s website.

 If you want to follow physical sheet music, you can find options available for free online and in any major music store.
 Free violin sheet music is currently available at: